-A snake, referencing Satan, at the foot of the sarcophagus is meant to signify that Christ’s resurrection has defeated Satan, and he no longer holds any power.
+A snake, referencing Satan, is at the foot of the sarcophagus.
+The snake is meant to signify that Christ’s resurrection has defeated Satan, and he no longer holds any power.
 The crane’s presence as a master at killing snakes reinforces this idea.

 In Genesis, where the story of the fall of man is recorded, we have the account of God cursing the serpent (or Satan) and foretelling that Christ will crush the head of the serpent.